 "Quick, I need your help."

-My ex-boyfriend (who was then not an ex) had just come home and was starting up the stairs.
+My then-boyfriend had just come home and was starting up the stairs.
 And before I even saw it, I knew.

 "Oh my god, you found an animal."